terramar-labs/mobile-monkey/README.md

 * mobile-monkey will not patch handlers bound to `document`.
 Binding mobile-monkey to `document` prevents the user from scrolling with their touchscreen.

+* This is a monkey patch; a hack.
+Soon, Pointer events will be regularly consumable without [awkward polyfills][2] that require you to rewrite large portions of your site, and we can stop with this nonsense.

 Usage
 -----